icub-tech-iit/documentation/docs/temperature_sensors/software/reading_data.md

 ## Reading Raw Temperature Data

 Each temperature sensor outputs an integer raw value whose range depends on the type of resistance thermometer mounted on the motor.
-Currently we can configure 2 types of sensors: `PT100` and `PT1000`.
+Currently, we can configure 2 types of sensors: `PT100` and `PT1000`.
 For `PT100`, raw values typically range from `0` to `3500`.
 Instead, for `PT1000`, the range is between `0` and `8000`.
-At any rate, it should be noted that negative temperatures are accepted, even if it would be extremely rare to obtain them in normal working conditions.
+At any rate, it should be noted that negative temperatures are accepted, but it is impossible to obtain them in normal working conditions.
+For this, we use them for notify error situations to the user.
 Finally, we have that the higher the temperature the higher the raw output value.

 ## Reading compensated motor temperature data